3n/JustTheTip/README.md

 JustTheTip
 ==========

-Highly customizable Tool-tip class that allows for arbitrary and dynamic tip HTML and provides lots of events to hook into for tip showing/hiding/placement.
+Highly customizable Tool-tip Mootools class that allows for arbitrary and dynamic tip HTML and provides lots of events to hook into for tip showing/hiding/placement.

 Each instance of JustTheTip creates only one element and positions it